netcosports/next-ver/README.md

 "minor" number.
 Finally, a commit with text "BREAKING" anywhere in the message or the message body text will increment the "major" number.

-When there are multiple numbers, the will be only the highest single digit increment.
-For example, these 4 commits will increment the "minor" number only.
+When there are multiple numbers, ~~the will be only the highest single digit increment.
+For example, these 4 commits will increment the "minor" number only.~~ they are summed up.

 ```
 fix(this): ...
 fix(that): ...
 feat(log): ...
 feat(server): ...
+fix(log): ...
 ```
+yields 0.2.1

 ## Related